Elite50/slate/source/includes/_profile-object.md

  | MemberLeft | The date that the profile left the organization
  | MemberLeader | A flag indicating whether or not the profile is a leader in the organization
  | MemberDonor | A flag indicating whether or not the profile is a donor to the organization
-MobileAppInstalls | MobileAppInstallOrganization | The organization whose mobile application was installed
- | MobileAppInstallWhen | The datetime that the mobile application was installed by the profile
- | MobileAppInstallCity | The city that the mobile application was installed in
- | MobileAppInstallRegion | The region that the mobile application was installed in
- | MobileAppInstallCountry | The country that the mobile application was installed in
-MobileAppSessions | MobileAppSessionOrganization | The organization whose mobile application occurred a session
- | MobileAppSessionWhen | The datetime that the session occurred
- | MobileAppSessionDuration | The length of the session in seconds
- | MobileAppSessionScreens | An array of screen names in order that they were viewed during the session
- | MobileAppSessionCity | The city that the session occurred in
- | MobileAppSessionRegion | The region that the session occurred in
- | MobileAppSessionCountry | The country that the session occurred in
 Names | FullName | The whole name value in a single string
  | NameTitle | The title for the profile
  | FirstName | The first name of the profile